 Step 3: Weigh Options and Opportunities

-The mean annual wage for agents and business managers of artists, performers and athletes was about $92,000 in 2011 according to the BLS, while the State of California Employment Development Department projected more than 15% growth in the profession from 2010-2020.
+The State of California Employment Development Department projected more than 17.7% growth in the profession from 2016-2026.
 The job potential within each state was predicted to vary.
 Those with the most formal education and work experience will see the best prospects.
 Entry-level job competition is expected to remain strong.

-- Understand social media.
-The U.S. Bureau of Labor Statistics reported that those individuals with an understanding of social media will have good job prospects, because more and more people are using social media, such as Facebook and Twitter, to communicate with the public.
+Additionally, the U.S. Bureau of Labor Statistics reported that those individuals with an understanding of social media will have good job prospects as more and more people are using social media, such as Facebook and Twitter, to communicate with the public.

 Celebrity managers have experience in the field and typically possess a bachelor's degree, though majors vary and might include public relations, business, or arts management, to name a few.